canonical/checkbox/checkbox-ng/docs/author/intro.rst

   when developing Python, as I usually prefer a minimalistic editor.
 I'm partial to ``vim`` as it has syntax coloring, decent formatting assistance, can interface with ``git`` and ``pyflakes`` and is just really fast.
-We even have a plugin for PlainBox job files.
+We even have a plugin for Plainbox job files.
 Another good option if you're not married to an editor is sublime text, Zygmunt has been happy with it and it seems easy to extend, plus it's very nice-looking.
 A recent survey identified Kate as a good alterntive.
 The same survey identified ``gedit`` as *not* a good alternative so I'd avoid that one.
-Finally if you're into cloud, ``cloud9.io`` may be an option although we don't have a specific PlainBox development setup for it.
+Finally if you're into cloud, ``cloud9.io`` may be an option although we don't have a specific Plainbox development setup for it.

 References
 ----------

- :doc:`Reference on PlainBox test authoring <index>`
+ :doc:`Reference on Plainbox test authoring <index>`

  :doc:`jobs`

- :doc:`PlainBox provider template <provider-template>`
+ :doc:`Plainbox provider template <provider-template>`

  :doc:`Provider and job writing tutorial <tutorial>`